-What is a golden cross and how to use it
+What is a golden cross and how do you use it?

 Golden crosses, and death crosses, are some of the more familiar chart patterns for market watchers.
 In this article, get a deeper understanding on how a golden cross forms and how it can be used to spot market trends changes.